Cats & Dogs 3: Paws Unite!

 Cats & Dogs 3: Paws Unite! is a 2020 American spy comedy film directed by Sean McNamara.
-It is a stand-alone sequel to Cats & Dogs: The Revenge of Kitty Galore (2010) and is the third installment in the Cats & Dogs film series.
+It is a stand-alone sequel to Cats & Dogs: The Revenge of Kitty Galore (2010) and is the third and final installment in the Cats & Dogs film series.
 Starring the voices of Melissa Rauch, Max Greenfield, and George Lopez, it is the only film that does not feature any cast members from the previous installments.

 Unlike the first two installments, Paws Unite! was released straight to video in the United States on September 15, 2020.
 It is the only film in the Cats & Dogs film series not co-produced by Village Roadshow Pictures (which Village Roadshow Entertainment Group's library, including the first two installments, later sold to Alcon Entertainment for $417.5 million on June 18, 2025).